CRPride's mission is to create opportunities for awareness, inclusivity and visibility of LGBTQIA+ within our community.

-The GLRC of Cedar Rapids was formed in 1992 by a group of 30 dedicated Cedar Rapids citizens to maintain a free space for GLB people to meet, socialize and have access to resources.
-The GLRC stood for The Gay and Lesbian Resource Center of Cedar Rapids and the mission of the early group was to gather books, movies and information about GLB people and make it available to the public.
+In 1992 a group of 30 dedicated Cedar Rapids citizens formed the GLRC of Cedar Rapids.
+Their mission was to gather books, movies and information about GLB people and make it available to the public.
+The group maintained a free space for GLB people to meet, socialize and have access to resources.
 The group offered the local population and visitors to the area a listing of GLB friendly businesses and non-profits.

 The locations varied from year to year and were rented as available from local organizations.
 The group members and community volunteers took turns maintaining the space and making it available almost daily for gatherings and walk in traffic.
 The group held fundraisers, including an annual picnic and flag football tournament to raise money for purchasing resources and renting the space.
 The center also maintained an open phone line, shared in cycles by the members, to field calls and answer questions.
 A newsletter was published and mailed on a quarterly basis and distributed to local establishments.
 It included a calendar of events and articles of local and national interest.
 It also contained advertising from local businesses and organizations.

-In 2017 a new board elected a new venue and date which has transferred into 2018.
-CRPrideFest is now held the first week of July at NewBo City Market in downtown Cedar Rapids.
+In 2017 the board elected a new venue and date which continues to this day.
+In 2019, an estimated 9,000 people attend CRPrideFest.
+Due to COVID 19 no event was held in 2020 but the board worked to bring virtual event to the community to celebrate Pride.
+CRPrideFest is held the first week of July at NewBo City Market through 2022 in downtown Cedar Rapids.